sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

  ...
 ```

-We can see that there are multiple data types in Julia.
+There are multiple data types in Julia.
 We will only review the most used ones:

 ### 4.1 Integer types
 Julia has a total of 10 integer subtypes, where 5 of them are signed, and 5 are unsigned: